barthap/ProductManagerDemo/README.md

 # Product Manager Demo

+> **NOTE:** This Branch is Work-in-Progress, and Readme may be inconsistent.
+>See README.md in Master branch for official info.

 Yet another React Native CRUD app, written in TypeScript for demo purposes.
 Features:
 - View product list